Bogdanp/racket-review/README.md

 ## Adding Custom Rules

+**Note: this protocol is currently experimental and subject to change.
+If you use it in your own packages, please let me know.**

 A package may declare its own linting rules by providing a `review-exts` definition in its top-level `info.rkt` file.
 Each `review-exts` definition is a list of triples, where the first value is an absolute